microsoft/zMonitor/Deploy-Tenant.md

     azureadmin: <whatever>
     azureAdminPwd: <whatever>
     ```
     NOTE: Ensure that the omsWorkspaceName is the same as the tenant name, for example, if registered tenant name is tenant1.onmicrosoft.com, then make the omsWorkspaceName "tenant1".
+The omsWorkspace name is how you uniquely identify subscriptions or tenants.

     1. Wait for script execution to complete (takes about 10 minutes).